Merced, California Therapists

 Nearly half of the population of Merced, 49.6 percent, identifies as Hispanic, while 30 percent identify as white, 11.5 percent identify as Asian, 5.7 percent identify as black, and 2.4 percent identify as two or more races.
 Only one-half percent identify as American Indian.

-Merced County was one of the highest ranked in California for the average number of mentally unhealthy days reported over a 30-day period.
+Merced County was one of the highest ranked in California for the average number of mentally unhealthy days reported over 30 days.
 The statewide average was 3.5 days of poor mental health out of 30, while the average for Merced County was 4.3.
-A majority of “key informants” in Merced County (63.2 percent) consider mental health to be a major problem, in part due to the fact that, compared with 76.6 percent nationwide, only 66.3 percent of adults diagnosed with depression in Merced have sought professional help.
+A majority of “key informants” in Merced County (63.2 percent) consider mental health to be a major problem, in part because, compared with 76.6 percent nationwide, only 66.3 percent of adults diagnosed with depression in Merced have sought professional help.

 Factors Affecting Mental Health in Merced, California